 In my opinion, 70 hours a week is plenty.
 I don’t always encourage regulation–especially at the federal level–but I have to admit truck safety is a soft spot for me.

-As a truck accident lawyer in Memphis, I’ve met personally with victims of truck crashes and seen the devastation these accidents can cause.
+As a truck accident lawyer Memphis, TN trusts, I’ve met personally with victims of truck crashes and seen the devastation these accidents can cause.
 I’ve also seen how often the problem could be avoided with more alert, cautious drivers.

 At the same time, I don’t think it’s always the driver’s fault at all.
 This industry pushes its workers hard–sometimes harder than is safe.
 Any company that forces its drivers to work past a healthy amount puts innocent people’s lives at risk and should be punished for such careless behavior.